U.S. says South China Sea reclamations stoke instability

 The United States and China clashed over the dispute on Saturday, when visiting U.S. Secretary of State John Kerry urged China to take action to reduce tension.
 China said its determination to protect its interests was “as hard as a rock”.

-“The U.S. assumptions are groundless,” ministry spokesman Hong Lei told a regular briefing.

-Blinken said the previous day that competing claims had to be handled “diplomatically”.

-“We don’t take sides but we strongly oppose actions that aim to advance a claim by force or coercion,” he said.
+“We need to manage competing claims diplomatically ...
+We don’t take sides but we strongly oppose actions that aim to advance a claim by force or coercion,” Blinken said.

 “We will continue to encourage all claimants to resolve their differences in accordance with international norms.”